 Take note that the 880 is no longer available in iRobot’s online store but Amazon still sells it and you’ll get two lighthouses when you buy it there.

 The 650 only comes with one virtual wall that blocks the path of the robot.

-Aside from the toned down aggressiveness, these two robots has the same random pattern.
+Aside from the toned-down aggressiveness, these two robots have the same random pattern.
 Compared to a Neato, it’s less efficient.